Home » Technical Analysis

 Flags and Pennants

 Flags and pennants represent short-term continuation patterns that occur frequently.
-Their appearance may resemble that of wedges, rectangles and triangles, but their size is usually much smaller.
+Their appearance may resemble that of wedges, rectangles, and triangles, but their size is usually much smaller.

-Flags are short channels with slope in the opposite direction to that of the preceding trend (they are very often preceded by a steep price move).
-These price patterns tend to form over short time periods (several days to several weeks).
+Flags are short channels with slopes in the opposite direction to that of the preceding trend (they are very often preceded by a steep price move).
+These price patterns tend to form over short periods (several days to several weeks).
 While flags form, a decrease in volume can usually be observed.

 flag 1